Hangarsj/SOC-Home-lab/README.md

 - Sysmon installed on the Windows endpoint for enhanced endpoint telemetry
 - Linux authentication, audit, and system telemetry
 - Kali Linux for security testing
-- Atmoic red team on the Windows endpoint
+- Atomic red team on the Windows endpoint

 ## Why These Choices Were Made